Wiese Island

-Wiese Island, or Vize Island (Остров Визе Ostrov Vize), also known as Zemlya Vize (Земля Визе) is an isolated Russian island located in the Arctic Ocean, named after Russian oceanographer of German-descent Vladimir Wiese.
+Wiese Island, or Vize Island (Остров Визе Ostrov Vize), also known as Zemlya Vize (Земля Визе) is an isolated Russian island located in the Arctic Ocean, named after Soviet oceanographer of German-descent Vladimir Wiese.

 Geography

 This island is desolate and subject to severe Arctic storms, but it has no glaciers.
 In the summer, large areas of the island are free of ice and snow.
 Its total area is 288 km².
 Compared to other Arctic islands it is relatively large and flat, its highest point being only 22 m above mean sea level.
 The closest land is Ushakov Island 140 km further north.

 Wiese Island lies at the northern end of the Kara Sea, roughly midway between Franz Josef Land and Severnaya Zemlya.
 It belongs to the Taymyrsky Dolgano-Nenetsky District of the Krasnoyarsk Krai administrative division of Russia.
 Owing to its extreme northerly location, the surrounding sea is covered with pack ice in the winter, and it is quite full of ice floes even in the summer.

 The island's coastline is also receding at a very fast rate, due to erosion.
 Between 2009 and 2016, its coastline is reported to have receded by up to 74 m, making it one of the fastest receding islands in the world.